buccaneerai/rxjs-stats/README.md

   <img src="https://img.shields.io/npm/v/@buccaneer/rxjs-stats.svg" alt="Version">
 </a>

-`rxjs-stats` is a set of of [RxJS 6](http://rxjs-dev.firebaseapp.com/) operators to perform common calculations used in statistics, data munging, data science, math, analytics and machine learning.
+`rxjs-stats` is a set of of [RxJS 6](http://rxjs-dev.firebaseapp.com/) operators to perform common calculations used in statistics, data analysis, data science, math, finance and machine learning.

 It helps you write reactive applications that use expressive functional programming, behave predictably, run in most environments using pure JavaScript (client, server, and native), and are easy to test.
 It provides a great developer experience by keeping code simple and providing live, real-time calculations.
 The implementations are lightweight, performant, declarative and isomorphic.